flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The `Exec` key is missing in the desktop file supplied.
 Desktop files must have an `Exec` key.

-### desktop-file-exec-not-in-app-bin

-**Exceptions allowed**: No

-The executable defined in the `Exec` key of the desktop file is not present in `/app/bin` inside the sandbox or not in `builddir/files/bin` for the local build directory.

 ### desktop-file-failed-validation

 **Exceptions allowed**: No